LesleyLai/blog/contents/blog/factual_errors_in_modern_languages_sucks/en.md

 However, the author chooses a different pass.
 Unfortunately, the Internet always rewards clickbait and sensational articles these days instead of posts with meaningful content.

 Also, what worries me is that these kinds of blog posts will push people away from functional languages.
+A minority of trolls make people lose faith in the whole community.
+For example, here is one comment on Medium to the article:

+> Ooh, you're a functional programmer!
+That explains why I had that feeling you didn't know what you were talking about.
+>
+> I can stop reading now.
+I read enough flawed examples, dubious comparisons and more from articles written by your kind."

-It is not the first time I heard people saying, "I will not learn technology X because its community is full of arrogant and ignorant jerks."
-Rest assume that most people in the functional programming community are friendly and don't have that kind of bias against your favorite language.
+Rest assure that most people in the functional programming community are friendly and don't have that kind of bias against your favorite language.

 [^1]: https://docs.microsoft.com/en-us/dotnet/csharp/pattern-matching
 [^2]: https://en.cppreference.com/w/cpp/utility/optional